 Storage

-Once cooked, store leftover pancakes in an airtight container or a zip-top bag in the fridge for up to 2 days.
+Store cooked pancakes in an airtight container or zip-top bag in the fridge for up to 2 days.

 Reheating